- Member Benefits

 - Member Login

 Products and health care services worldwide are using the word “holistic” more and more.
-It’s become a huge trend, which unfortunately makes things like holistic dentistry seem like a fad.
+It’s become a huge trend, which unfortunately makes things like holistic dental care seem like a fad.
 But in reality, it is far from a passing trend.
+Even certified DDS professionals like Dr. Michelle Jorgensen agree on the effectiveness of holistic dentistry.
 Holistic, or natural dentistry, is a philosophy and approach to dental care that puts the patient’s well being first.
 Holistic dentists focus on both the mouth and its relation to the entire human body.
 They use natural techniques and products to solve problems not just in your mouth, but to improve your overall health.

 Holistic dentistry is one of the many medical arenas sprouting up.
 To follow the trend, some traditional dentists are calling themselves “holistic” because they perform complex dentistry on the face, neck, head, teeth, and gums, even though they are far from “natural” or “holistic”.
 It’s important to understand the difference between traditional and holistic dentistry when choosing your medical professional.